 Where to Stay In or Near Bryce Canyon National Park

 Staying at the lodge inside the park will provide the ultimate Bryce Canyon National Park experience.
 You have the option to stay in a rustic cabin, hotel room, or guest room on the second floor of the lodge.
 The lodge is always full in the busy summer season so book as early as possible.
-Another option to stay inside in the park is to book a campsite.
+Another option to stay inside the park is to book a campsite.
 The campsites inside the park have shuttle buses to take you to the trailheads, visitors center, and lodge.

 Best Western Ruby’s Inn is the best lodging option available just outside the park entrance.
 Ruby’s Inn has both hotel rooms and camping options available.
 It is a huge property that has a general store, pool, laundry facility, restaurant, and outdoor picnic areas.
 To access Bryce Canyon from Ruby’s Inn you can drive, ride a bike on the paved rec path, or catch the National Park shuttle right outside the hotel.

 The lodging in or near the park entrance is by far the best option, but there are other places to stay within twenty miles of Bryce Canyon National Park.
 Hotels, cabins, bed and breakfasts, and campgrounds can be found in the nearby towns of Cannonville and Tropic.

 May through September are the months with the best weather in Bryce Canyon National Park.
 The elevation at the rim of the canyon is around 8,000 feet so even in the middle of the summer it doesn’t get too hot.
 Keep in mind that those months are also when the majority of visitors come to see the park so it will be crowded.
 If you can plan your trip mid-week the crowds will be a little lighter.

 The shoulder season months of April and October are definitely less crowded but the weather can be hit or miss.